 We’d heard of Kalgans Pool many times before, mainly from my Dad who spent several years around Newman many years ago.
 However, despite being fairly well known there isn’t actually a lot of information or photographs online.

-None the less, we put it on the list of places to see, and spent 2 nights there on our way to the Northern Territory.
+None the less, we put it on the list of places to see, and spent 2 nights there on our 3 month trip to the Northern Territory.

 After staying here, I’d have to say its the best free camp site I’ve ever been to.
 It’s quiet, 4WD access only, not too well known, has a fantastic 4WD track on the way in, amazing scenery, great views when camping and its free!